Web search is one of the most powerful tools we have today.

 Search Engine Optimization: Pros and Cons

-Prior to the infamous Google Panda, Penguin and Hummingbird updates, SEO made a lot of black hat or unethical marketers rich.
+Prior to the infamous Google Panda, Penguin, and Hummingbird updates, SEO made a lot of black hat or unethical marketers rich.
 But things are no longer that easy.

 Here’s how optimizing your website for the search engines and getting organic traffic helps you:

-By building awareness of a brand, you not only affect the bottom line of your business, but also improve the long term prospects.
-The aim is to get on top of the mind of your potential customers.
+By building awareness of a brand, you not only affect the bottom line of your business but also improve the long-term prospects.

 There are a number of ways to increase brand awareness of a brand, such as social media promotion, offline marketing, etc.

 How, exactly?
 By putting you in front of your preferred audience when they search for your target keywords.

-When people see your website in the search results again and again, it contributes to brand awareness.
+When people see your website in the search results, again and again, it contributes to brand awareness.